At presstime, what is purported to be the 100th anniversary Ottawa County Free Fair is about to be celebrated.

 While that is cause for celebration, it’s also about three years too late.
 Or is it?
 Read on.

-The Ottawa County Fair began in Quapaw in 1914.
-The first was a one-day affair, held around the end of September.
+The Ottawa County Fair as we know it supposedly began in Quapaw in 1914.
+Apparently, this event was accompanied by some new legislation outlining county fairs, perhaps that’s why it’s counted as the first.
+It was a one-day affair, held around the end of September.
+I can’t find a mention in the papers of ANY county fair in 1914.
+If there was a Quapaw fair that year, it was a tiny one.
+However, an article in the Miami Record-Herald in 1915 did mention the Quapaw fair the previous year.
 By the next year, they had added a day, and it ran October 1-2, 1915.
 The fair received some state support shortly after.
 An Ottawa County Free Fair Association was formed, and Miami would have enough pull to convince the board that they should host future fairs.
 They announced on December 31, 1915 that Miami would be offering a place for the fair to land on a permanent basis.

 On January 28, 1916, it was officially announced that the first official Ottawa County Free Fair would indeed be held in Miami on September 18-20 of that year, and that they would also have the right to host the fair the following year.
 Land was set aside at the present day location of H and East Central.